ulab-team/ulabsite/content/publication/2022-dusunkwan-jtlu/index.md

 publication_types: ["article-journal"]

 # Publication name and optional abbreviated publication name.
-publication: "_Landscape and Urban Planning, 242_"
+publication: "_Journal of Transport and Land Use, 15_(1)"
-publication_short: "Landsc.
-Urban Plan."
+publication_short: ""

 # Summary.
 An optional shortened abstract.
-summary: This study adds geospatial information to pandemic-induced street experiments.
+summary: We investigate older people’s public transport use patterns and how multiple public transport options are related to the physical and mental health of older people.

 tags:
-- street experiment
+- natural experiment

-featured: true
+featured: false

 # links:
 # - name: ""